Isnt-Bean/Game-Hardware-Practical-Exam/README.md

 ### Explaination

-The two buttons on the left signify the ability to move left and right, shown by the LED display above it.
+- The two buttons on the left signify the ability to move left and right, shown by the LED display above it.
+Hooked directly into the LEDs with a resistor and getting power directly from the power supply
-The two buttons on the right signify the ability to punch with the left and right hand, with a DC motor as tactile cue for when you punch.
+- The two buttons on the right signify the ability to punch with the left and right hand, with a DC motor as tactile cue for when you punch.
+These are hooked up to the potentiometer which changes the power of the attack based on if the player is blocking attacks or not.
-The potentiometer in the middle of the board signifies the block ability, with a lower powered LED and DC motor to let the player know the block is active
+- The potentiometer in the middle of the board signifies the block ability, with a lower powered LED and DC motor to let the player know the block is active.
+This is hooked up to the attack buttons and the DC motor by extention.
+This uses player input to determine if the attacks are being blocked or not.
+-